Your pace, on your timeline.

 Here, you can find reprieve, rising above the chaos of the day-to-day and gaining clarity on not only what might be going on for your child, but also what is going on with YOU, and what you can do to impact both.

-Eileen Devine is a therapist, neurobehavioral consultant, and mother to a child with a neurobehavioral disability that has challenging behavioral symptoms.
+Eileen Devine is a parent coach and mother to a child with a neurobehavioral disability that has challenging behavioral symptoms.

 What people say: